orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 I really do mean chilling out too, the first year of working on Puzmo in Dublin (2022) is possibly the calmest period I've had in a decade or so.
-I couldn't do Open Source, I didn't have meetups/conferences, I didn't have things to write on Twitter and so it gave a lot of time for long walks in the park, tending to houseplants, learning to skateboard, trying out bouldering, read way more books than normal and I tried video game outside of my usual genres.
+I couldn't do Open Source, I didn't have meetups/conferences, I didn't have things to write on Twitter and so it gave a lot of time for long walks in
+<a class="fancybox" href="/assets/images/late-thirties/dubbo-parks.jpg">the park</a>, tending to houseplants, learning
+to <a class="fancybox" href="/assets/images/late-thirties/skating.jpeg">skateboard</a>,
+<a class="fancybox" href="/assets/images/late-thirties/maybe-first-bread.jpeg">baking</a>, trying out bouldering, read
+way more books than normal and I tried video game outside of my usual genres.

 This all changed when Wordle got big.